 Simple, Stable and Sensitive

 The ThioStar® molecule is designed to quantitatively measure thiol groups generated or present in samples.
 The non-fluorescent ThioStar dye covalently binds to any free thiol groups to yield a highly fluorescent product.
-After mixing the sample with ThioStar and incubating at room temperature the fluorescent product is read at 510 nm with excitation at 390 nm.
+After incubating samples with ThioStar at room-temperature the fluorescent product is read at 510 nm with excitation at 390 nm.

 NEW DATA: Careful in-house examination of the solution stability of ThioStar® dissolved in dry DMSO has shown that the ThioStar® dye retains 100% of its ability to react with free thiol groups for up to 2 months when stored desiccated at 4°C. Allows more convenient and efficient use of this thiol reactive dye.

-Shortly after its introduction, ThioStar® was used to detect free thiol groups in unstimulated CD4+ T cells in Dr. Peter Hoffmann’s lab at the University of Hawaii.
-Their results are in the paper “Dietary Selenium Modulates Activation and Differentiation of CD4+ T Cells in Mice through a Mechanism Involving Cellular Free Thiols”.
-Semi Park in Professor Stephen Lippard’s lab at MIT used our Thiol Fluorescent Detection kit, K005-F1 (which uses ThioStar® as the detection reagent), to assess free thiol in recombinant HMGB1 domain A in the paper “Redox State-Dependent Interaction of HMGB1 and Cisplatin-Modified DNA”.
-In a 2012 paper in Microbial Cell Factories entitled “A novel expression system for production of soluble prion proteins in E. coli”, ThioStar® was used to quantitate free sulfhydryls in soluble and refolded recombinant prion proteins.
+Shortly after its introduction, ThioStar® was used in a recent publication to detect free thiol groups in unstimulated CD4+ T cells in Dr. Peter Hoffmann’s lab at the University of Hawaii.
+In another publication, Semi Park in Professor Stephen Lippard’s lab at MIT used our Thiol Fluorescent Detection kit, K005-F1 (which uses ThioStar® as the detection reagent), to assess free thiol in recombinant HMGB1 domain A. In a 2012 paper, in Microbial Cell Factories, ThioStar® was used to quantitate free sulfhydryl’s in soluble and refolded recombinant prion proteins.
 Additional recent publications are listed on the Thiol product page.